usmanmughalji/magneto-repo-aria-python/README.md

-# Important - Please Read It First
+# Important - Please Read This First
-- This repo is fork of the original repo "magneto-python-aria" with latest and last commit from magneto261290.
-It will stay as it is, nothing will be changed to the sources.
+- This repo is fork of the original repo "magneto-python-aria" with latest commit from magneto261290 and It will stay as it is, nothing will be changed to the sources.
 - This repo is originally authored by lzzy12 and magneto261290.